dvdimitrov13/NLP_structured_pred/README.md

 ### Prediction

-There are two ways you can go about testing the models on your own recipe.
-The first and simpler one is to use the web app interface I have provided.
-To do run the 'flask_app.py' file in your terminal and follow the address that you see in console!
+If you clone this repo locally you could do inference either by using the `predict.py` script or by running `app.py` -  a flask webapp locally.
+Running the webappprovides better results since `predict.py`reconstructes the model with every callmaking inference slow.

-* I am currently working on deploying this web app, after running into RAM issues with heroku I am exploring other deployment options -- stay tuned!
+Before explaining how you can use `predict.py` I will introduce the easiest way to play with the model - https://where-is-the-recipe-from.azurewebsites.net/ ( a deployment of the flask webapp using Azure Web Services).

-The second option is to use the `predict.py` script as follows.
-To predict the cuisine of your original recipe you need to follow the insatlation steps after which you can paste your recipe in a custom .txt file or `recipe.txt`  and run the follwing command:
+Here is how to use `predict.py` -  follow the insatlation steps after which you can paste your recipe in a `custom .txt` file or the provided `recipe.txt`  and run the follwing command:
 ```
 python predict.py --recipe recipe.txt
 ```